Nepal Strongly Condemns Pahalgam Terrorist Attack in Jammu & Kashmir

 President Paudel, PM Oli, Foreign Minister Arzu Rana Deuba, and Foreign Ministry Express Deep Sympathy and Solidarity with India

-In a post on X, President Ramchandra Paudel wrote:
+In a statement on X, President Ramchandra Paudel expressed grief:

 “I am deeply saddened by the loss of innocent lives in the terrorist attack in Pahalgam, India.
 Such heinous acts targeting civilians are highly condemnable and must be denounced in the strongest terms.”

-He extended condolences to the bereaved families and wished a speedy recovery to the injured.
+He extended condolences to victims’ families and wished for the injured’s recovery.

 PM Oli: “Nepal Stands with India Against Terrorism”

-Prime Minister KP Sharma Oli echoed the same sentiments:
+Prime Minister KP Sharma Oli echoed similar sentiments:

 “Deep condolences to the victims of the terrorist attack in Pahalgam.
 Nepal stands firmly with India and strongly condemns all forms of terrorism.”

-Foreign Minister Arzu Rana Deuba Confirms Death of Nepali Citizen
+Foreign Minister Arzu Rana Deuba Confirms Nepali Casualty

-On Wednesday, Nepal’s Foreign Minister Arzu Rana Deuba confirmed the death of Sudip Neupane, a resident of Butwal-11, Kalikanagar, Rupandehi district.
-Neupane was visiting Pahalgam with his mother, who was also injured in the attack.
+On Wednesday, Foreign Minister Arzu Rana Deuba confirmed the death of Sudip Neupane, a resident of Butwal-11, Rupandehi.
+Neupane was visiting Pahalgam with his mother, who was also injured.

 “I am deeply saddened by the death of Sudip Neupane in the terrorist attack in Pahalgam, Kashmir.
-I offer my heartfelt condolences to his family and wish a speedy recovery to his injured mother,” she said in a statement on X.
+I offer my heartfelt condolences to his family and wish a speedy recovery to his injured mother.”

-Nepal’s Ministry of Foreign Affairs also issued a strong statement condemning the “barbaric attack targeting innocent tourists.”
-It stated:
+The Ministry of Foreign Affairs (MoFA) of Nepal issued a separate statement condemning the Nepal Pahalgam attack as a “barbaric assault on innocent tourists.”
+It reaffirmed Nepal’s zero-tolerance policy against terrorism, emphasizing:

-The attack reportedly targeted tourists by name, with gunmen firing at close range.
-Among the dead, Sudip Neupane of Nepal has been officially confirmed, while another victim with the surname Adhikari remains unverified in terms of nationality.
+The attackers allegedly targeted tourists by name, firing at close range.
+So far, Sudip Neupane’s death has been confirmed, while another possible Nepali victim with the surname Adhikari is under verification.

-The attack is the deadliest in Jammu & Kashmir since the Pulwama attack in 2019, which killed 40 Indian soldiers.
-In response to the Pahalgam tragedy, India has raised the terror alert level, especially in Delhi and Mumbai.
+The Pahalgam attack is the deadliest in Jammu & Kashmir since Pulwama (2019), which killed 40 Indian soldiers.
+Following the attack, India raised its terror alert level, especially in Delhi and Mumbai.

-Indian Prime Minister Narendra Modi, who was on an official visit to Saudi Arabia, is now cutting his trip short and returning to India, according to The Hindu.
+Indian Prime Minister Narendra Modi, who was on an official trip to Saudi Arabia, cut his visit short and is returning to India, according to Indian Express.

 How did you feel after reading this news?